Bibliome/alvisnlp/docs/reference/module/org.bibliome.alvisnlp.modules.OgmiosTokenizer.md

-If [separatorTokens](#separatorTokens) is false, the *org.bibliome.alvisnlp.modules.OgmiosTokenizer* does not create annotations corresponding to whitespace tokens.
+If <a href="#separatorTokens" class="param">separatorTokens</a> is false, the *OgmiosTokenizer* does not create annotations corresponding to whitespace tokens.

 ## Parameters